 The most crucial aspect of stain removal is the identification of the difference between spots and stains.
-A ‘spot’ is a temporary discolouration of your carpet that can be removed by the application of a mild solution.
-A stain is where an agent has caused the fibres within your carpet to change colour.
+A ‘spot’ is a temporary discoloration of your carpet that can be removed by the application of a mild solution.
+A stain is where an agent has caused the fibers within your carpet to change color.

-Staining occurs when the original carpet fibres have had their colour changed by either chemical agents or damage.
+Staining occurs when the original carpet fibers have had their color changed by either chemical agents or damage.
 The removal of stains is a much more involved process than the removal of spots, as doing so takes time and the use of special chemical treatments.

 Successful efforts to remove stains depend upon:

 - How the stain was created and what by

 - The temperature at which the stain was created, as heat is an important factor

 - How absorbent the carpet fibers are

 - How long the stain has been in place